mesnico/ALADIN/README.md

 - `alad-matching-triplet-finetune.yaml`: Trains only the matching head using hinge-based triplet ranking loss.
 The parameter `--load-teacher-model` can be used to provide a backbone previously trained using the `alad-alignment-triplet.yaml` configuration;
 - `alad-matching-distill-finetune.yaml`: Trains only the matching head by distilling the scores from the alignment head.
 The parameter `--load-teacher-model` in this case IS NEEDED to provide a correctly trained alignment head, previously trained using the `alad-alignment-triplet.yaml` configuration;
 - `alad-matching-triplet-e2e.yaml`: Trains the matching head, finetuning also the Vin-VL backbone;
-- `alad-alignment-and-matching-distill.yaml` **[Experimental]** Trains the whole architecture (matching+alignment heads) end-to-end.
-The variable `activate_distillation_after` inside the configuration file controls how many epochs to wait before activating the distillation loss (wait that the backbone is minimally stable);
+- `alad-alignment-and-matching-distill.yaml`: Trains the whole architecture (matching+alignment heads) end-to-end.
+The variable `activate_distillation_after` inside the configuration file controls how many epochs to wait before activating the distillation loss (wait that the backbone is minimally stable); alternatively, you can load a pre-trained backbone using the `--load-teacher-model` option.

 ### Monitor Training
 Training and validation metrics, as well as model checkpoints are put inside the `<output-folder>` path.